Tag Archives: Summer reading

 Tenth Grade

-From SPF Summer Reading Hub: All incoming 10th graders should choose one of the following titles.
+From SPF Summer Reading Hub: All incoming 10th graders should read The Catcher in the Rye by J. D. Salinger and take notes in the style of their choice to prepare for an assessment in the fall.
+In addition, students should choose one other title from the following (listed bel0w).
 Click on the image for more information.
-Titles that contain content that may be considered mature for the grade level are indicated with an asterisk (*).
+From School District: Titles that contain content that may be considered mature for the grade level are indicated with an asterisk (*).

 The Catcher in the Rye by J.D.
 Salinger